 As part of the groundbreaking 100,000 Genomes Project, King’s Health Partners, together with collaborating organisations, is home to an accredited and pioneering Genomic Medicine Centre.
 This is part of a national programme that will focus on cancer and rare diseases, and will enable ground-breaking research to decode 100,000 human genomes, a scale not seen anywhere else in the world.

 Our CAG contributes to the education of around 2,200 students inclusive of all phases on the MBBS programme.
-We have a range of postgraduate taught programmes including MSc/PG Diploma in Rheumatology; MSc in Immunology; MSc in Clinical Dermatology and MSc in Advanced Practice.
-There is supervision and student support for over 50 PhD students in training at any one time.
+We have a range of postgraduate taught programmes, including MSc in Immunology; MSc in Clinical Dermatology and MSc in Advanced Practice.
+There is supervision and student support for more than 50 PhD students in training at any one time.